bitquery/nft-articles/where-nfts-live/WhereNftDataLives.md

 The distributions are built by 3 criteria:

-* left - by number of NFT transfers using tokens with selected storage protocol
+* left - by number of NFT transfers using tokens with selected storage protocol.
+This shows the usage and adoption of NFT by traders and users.
+However it sometimes just shows the activity of airdrops...
-* middle - by count of unique smart contracts of tokens with protocol
+* middle - by count of unique smart contracts of tokens with protocol.
+Developers of smart contrcts for NFT projects select this type of storage protocol
-* right - by unique NFT ids used with selected protocol
+* right - by unique NFT ids used with selected protocol.
+Count of unique NFT tokens present

 As you see, in both networks http/https protocols mostly prevailing, especially in BSC network.
 In Ethereum mainnet, IPFS protocol has significant usage, especially in smart contract count.